 The primary ratemaking methodology used by the FERC to authorize increases in the tariff rates of petroleum pipelines is price indexing.
 The FERC's ratemaking methodologies may limit our ability to set rates based on our costs or may delay the use of rates that reflect increased costs.
 On March 25, 2020, the FERC issued a Notice of Inquiry seeking comment on a proposal to change the preliminary screen for complaints against oil pipeline index rate increases to a "Percentage Comparison Test" consistent with the preliminary screen used by the FERC for protests against oil pipeline index rate increases.
 The FERC also requested comment on whether the appropriate threshold for the screen is a 10% or more differential between a proposed index rate increase and the annual percentage change in cost of service reported by the pipeline.
 Initial comments were due June 16, 2020, and reply comments were due July 16, 2020.
 The FERC has not yet taken any further action on the Notice of Inquiry.
-At this time, we cannot determine the effect of a change in the FERC's preliminary screen for complaints against index rates changes, however, a revised screen would result in a threshold aligned with the existing threshold for protests against index rate increases.
+At this time, we cannot determine the effect of a change in the FERC's preliminary screen for complaints against index rate increases.
 Any complaint or protest raised by a shipper could materially and adversely affect our financial condition, results of operations or cash flows.